 No, all of our shoji facing materials are quite private.
 Paper Laminates have the opacity of lamp shade material, to be a soft diffuser of light, with low translucency.
 Of the Encapsulated Acrylics, some are more translucent than others, but none are see-through beyond about 4” behind, similar to that of frosted glass.

 We are happy to send actual samples for you to see and feel.
-You can order them here.
+We can send 4 facings and 2 wood samples at no charge, or you can order a complete set here.

 We are proud to use only premium, select solid hardwoods for our shoji frames and grid.
 Where we employ "technology" is in our kickpanel material, which features the highest grade plain-sliced veneers on an engineered core.
 The reason for this is dimensional stability and flatness — where a solid wood panel would be prone to warp and shrinkage.